With the 2021 NFL draft in the books, the focus now turns to the upcoming season and, for those lucky teams, a shot at Super Bowl LVI.

 Washington has the second-shortest odds (+300 at BetMGM) to win the NFC East this season.
 The Dallas Cowboys are the favorites, and they’re available in the +100 to +115 range at most sportsbooks.
 However, BetRivers has “America’s Team” at +130 to win the division.
 They’re followed by the New York Giants (+310 to +500) and Philadelphia Eagles (+425 to +600).

-Additionally, you can simply bet on the WFT to make the playoffs with a simple yes-no bet.
+Additionally, you can wager on the WFT to make the playoffs with a simple yes-no bet.
 Your best odds for a “yes” wager are +160 at William Hill.

 Another popular NFL futures bet type is a season-wins total.
-Oddsmakers set a projected wins total for each NFL team, and bettors predict if the final total will be higher or lower.
-Currently, Washington is predicted to go 8-8, with the “over 8 wins” at -130 at BetMGM and “under 8 wins” at +115 at, DraftKings, Unibet, William Hill, and BetRivers.
+Oddsmakers set a projected wins total for each NFL team, and bettors predict whether the final total will be higher or lower.
+Currently, Washington is predicted to go 8-8, with the “over 8 wins” at -130 at BetMGM and “under 8 wins” at +115 at, DraftKings, Unibet, William Hill and BetRivers.